spark-mv/cdn/README.md

-# [HolaCDN: measure and improve your user's video viewing experience] (https://github.com/hola/cdn/blob/master/install.md)
+# [HolaCDN: Speeding up Video Delivery] (https://github.com/hola/cdn/blob/master/install.md)

-HolaCDN was specifically designed to measure and optimize online video.
-Use the free video analytics to measure existing performance, and enable HolaCDN to improve it and save costs.
+1. [Sign up] (https://holacdn.com) to HolaCDN.
+Get instant access to your video delivery portal.
+2. Add the JavaScript to your site.
+Use the portal to see your user's QoE (start/seek times, % buffering, bitrate, etc.).
+3. Enable HolaCDN to improve your users' QOE and save costs.
+Use the portal to see the benefits.

 ## [Detailed video analytics (FREE)] (https://github.com/hola/cdn/blob/master/stats_install.md)